With Brady's largesse, Bucs keeping title gang together - WTMJ

 — Baltimore agreed with guard Kevin Zeitler, 31, on a three-year, $22 million contract.
 The Ravens have needed help at the position since perennial All-Pro Marshal Yanda retired after the 2019 season.
 Zeitler, a nine-year veteran, was released by the New York Giants last week.

-— Jacksonville added Bears defensive lineman Roy Robertson-Harris with a three-year, $24.4 million deal that includes $14 million guaranteed, according to a person with knowledge of the contract who spoke to The Associated Press on condition of anonymity because terms can’t be finalized until Wednesday.
+— Jacksonville added Bears defensive lineman Roy Robertson-Harris with a three-year, $24.4 million deal that includes $14 million guaranteed.
 The Jaguars also retained safety Rudy Ford and receiver Jamal Agnew, both special teamers.

+— The New York Jets got linebacker Jarrad Davis away from Detroit, where he’d fallen out of favor.
+The price tag reportedly is $7 million for one year.
+The Jets still have about $69 million to spend.

 More AP NFL coverage: https://apnews.com/hub/NFL and https://twitter.com/AP_NFL